 Module code: MS3024

-- Theories on risk, fear and panics and the media
+- Introducing ideas of risk, anxiety and the news media